MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 Preapproval of RSC permissions is managed through Microsoft Graph PowerShell.
 You can learn more about managing Microsoft Teams with PowerShell [here](/powershell/microsoftgraph/get-started).

 Before you can create and manage preapproval policies, use `Connect-MgGraph` cmdlet to connect PowerShell to your tenant using Microsoft Graph.
-To create, manage, and delete RSC preapproval policies, add the following permissions: You will need administrator level privleges to connect Graph with your organization for the first time.
+To create, manage, and delete RSC preapproval policies, add the following permissions: You will need Global admin level privleges to connect Graph with your organization for the first time.

 * `TeamworkAppSettings.ReadWrite.All`
 * `Policy.ReadWrite.Authorization`